BlueBrain/bluebrain.github.com/_projects/RTNeuron-3.0.md

 structural and functional features of the cortical column model and the generation of high quality movies and images for presentation and publications.
-This guide will get you acquaintanced with all the features provided by RTNeuront and how to fully exploit them for both purposes.
+This guide will get you acquaintanced with all the features provided by RTNeuron and how to fully exploit them for both purposes.

-RTNeuron provides a C++ library with the rendering backend, a Python wrapping and an Python application called *rtneuron*.
+RTNeuron provides a C++ library with an OpenGL-based rendering backend, a Python wrapping and an Python application called *rtneuron*.
 This documentation mostly covers the use of the command line application and the Python wrapping.
 To use RTNeuron as a C++ library, developers are referred to the C++ class reference.

+RTNeuron is only supported in GNU/Linux systems.
+However, it should also be possible to build it in Windows systems.
+For OS/X it may be quite challenging and require changes in OpenGL related code to get it working.

 ## Documentation